splunk/corona_virus/README.md

 * Updated combined_jhu.csv with the latest daily reports.
 * Fixed the map overlay dashboard with some fancy new colors.
 SPL help courtesy of Scott Haskell.
 * Updated README to provide more information.
+* Modified main dashboard to use ISO8601 Timestamps in all timeseries charts
 ### 3/26/20
 * Added a python script called "merge.py" which you can use to merge all of the Daily reports into one massive csv file.
 This allows for US State level Data once again.
 * Going to be keeping a lookup table called combined_jhu.csv up to date for people to use.
 This will be a combination of whatever daily csse reports that are posted publicly.